MJ Melendez Player Props: Royals vs. Diamondbacks

 MJ Melendez At The Plate

-- Melendez is hitting .178 with four doubles, a triple, two home runs and 10 walks.
+- Melendez has four doubles, a triple, two home runs and 10 walks while hitting .178.

-- In 45.0% of his games this year (nine of 20), Melendez has picked up at least one hit, and in four of those games (20.0%) he recorded at least two.

-- He has hit a long ball in two of 20 games played this season, and in 2.4% of his plate appearances.
+- In 20 games played this season, he has hit a homer in two of them.

-- Melendez has picked up an RBI in six games this season (30.0%), with more than one RBI in three of those contests (15.0%).
+- Melendez has an RBI in six of 20 games this year, with multiple RBI in three of them.
+He has also driven home three or more of his team's runs in one contest.

-- In seven games this year (35.0%), he has scored, including multiple runs twice.
+- In seven games this season (35.0%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.